 Crowe Global Firms means any entity (whether or not incorporated) which carries on business under a name which includes all or part of the Crowe name or is otherwise within (or associated or connected with an entity within) or is a correspondent firm of the worldwide network of Crowe Global firms.

 The title “Partner” conveys that the person is a senior member within their respective division and is among the group of persons who hold an equity interest (shareholder) in its parent entity, Findex Group Limited.
-The only professional service offering which is conducted by a partnership is the Crowe Australasia external audit division.
+The only professional service offering which is conducted by a partnership is external audit, conducted via Crowe Australasia external audit division and Unison SMSF Audit.
 All other professional services offered by Findex Group Limited are conducted by a privately-owned organisation and/or its subsidiaries.